Sinhala Achcharu or Sinhala Pickle

 *

-This pickle has been around the kitchens and on tables of numerous Sri Lankan homes especially on auspicious occasions.
+This pickle has been around the kitchens and on the tables of numerous Sri Lankan homes especially on auspicious occasions.
 Although the health gurus say that white vinegar pickles do not have the health benefits of probiotics and prebiotics, I’m sure the humble pickle with vinegar and mustard as in the Sri Lankan version and the pure white vinegar delicacy as in the Vietnamese version, both, definitely have their very own place in the health benefits area.

 Leave a Reply